Strider-CD/strider/README.md

 * Intended for deployment on private infrastructure
 * An emphasis on extensibility
 * Out-of-the-box support for Node.JS projects and Selenium/Sauce Labs tests
-* Support for Python/Django, Ruby/Rails and more coming soon in form of extensions
 * Commercial support, consulting & hosting available
+* Coming soon: Support for Python/Django, Ruby/Rails and more

 ## README Contents